NickMcConnell/AngbandPlus/lib/help/readme.txt

-=== Notes on Zangband Documentation ===
+=== Notes on XAngband Documentation ===

-This file sets out basic information regarding the official Zangband documentation package produced by the Zangband DevTeam.
+This file sets out basic information regarding the official XAngband documentation package produced by the XAngband DevTeam.

 --- Documentation Packages ---

 There are currently two documentation packages planned.
-The basic package will include non-spoiler information necessary for a new player to learn all he needs to know about playing Zangband and will be included in all official Zangband source and binary releases.
+The basic package will include non-spoiler information necessary for a new player to learn all he needs to know about playing XAngband and will be included in all official XAngband source and binary releases.
 The extended package will included additional spoiler files and will be available for download separately.
 Care will be taken to ensure that the two packages merge together properly.